G-Core/product-documentation/documentation/cdn/getting-started/create-a-cdn-resource/create-a-cdn-resource-for-the-entire-site.md

 ## What is the CDN resource for the entire site used for?

-A CDN resource of this type is a feature that allows you to accelerate and protect the entire site with CDN and DNS services.
+A CDN resource of this type is a feature that allows you to accelerate and protect the entire site with Gcore CDN and Managed DNS services.
 This CDN resource helps accelerate both kinds of content delivery: static and dynamic.
 If you only need to deliver static assets, use a <a href="https://gcore.com/docs/cdn/getting-started/create-a-cdn-resource/create-a-cdn-resource-for-only-static-files" target="_blank">separate CDN resource for static content</a>.

 We explain the difference in delivery in the "<a href="https://gcore.com/blog/how-to-speed-up-dynamic-content-delivery-using-cdn/" target="_blank">How to speed up dynamic content delivery using a CDN</a>" article.